Schwenger/Swift-Big-Integer/README.md

 => print(bigD) // prints "-308/25"

-bigD.minimize() // Divides numerator and denominator by their gcd for storage and operation efficiency, usually not neccesary, because of automatic minimization
+bigD.minimize() // Divides numerator and denominator by their gcd for storage and operation efficiency, usually not necessary, because of automatic minimization

 big.rawData() // Returns internal structure
 ```